Welcome to the Hellmouth: Vampire effects

-Cultural references

-Cordelia asks Buffy's opinion on the actor James Spader.

-Buffy jokingly refers to television and radio personality John Tesh as "the devil" during a conversation with Cordelia.

-Cordelia mocks Willow's outfit, saying, "Good to know you've seen the softer side of Sears," in reference to the well-known commercial jingle of the department store.

-Giles carries the book The Legend of the Seventh Virgin by Eleanor Alice Burford.

-Buffy describes Sunnydale as two hours away from a Neiman Marcus luxury retailer.

-When meeting Angel for the first time, Buffy references Turtle Wax, a product commonly given away as a consolation prize on many TV game shows.

-Willow says Xander stole her Barbie doll when they were five.

-Giles says he'd rather "be at home with a cup of Bovril," the brand of meat extract paste sold in the UK, made into a drink by diluting with hot water.

-Buffy compares Thomas's clothing with DeBarge, a 1980s pop group.

 Reception

 "Welcome to the Hellmouth" first aired in the United States on March 10, 1997 on The WB.
 On the original airing of this episode, The WB provided a teaser advertisement briefing the history of past Slayers.
 It revealed horrific events in towns that were halted when a particular woman arrived.
 This promotional teaser does not appear in syndication or on DVD.
 "Welcome to the Hellmouth" earned a Nielsen rating of 3.4, meaning that roughly 3.4 percent of all television-equipped households were tuned in to the episode.
 It was the 100th most watched episode of television that aired during the week ending March 16.

 The episode received largely positive reviews from critics.
 Vox ranked it at #111 of all 144 episodes on their "Every Episode Ranked From Worst to Best" list (to mark the 20th anniversary of the show), writing that it "has to lay the groundwork for Buffys winding, convoluted mythology and introduce its main cast, and it more or less manages: It’s a little awkward here and there but mostly just fun.
 And the opening scene, with Darla playing a meek little schoolgirl before she turns on her prey, shows you exactly how funny and scary and subversive Buffy will turn out to be."